top of page

 Continuing to build my leadership skills, I attended the 2019 Harvard’s Women in Education Leadership program.
 I am a 2019-20 HERS Leadership Institute program alumna and completed a capstone project on faculty retention and inclusive excellence.

-In my about four years in the current position, I have focused on the Center’s major mission of fostering the success of faculty, particularly women and underrepresented minorities.
-I have built alliances across units and engaged the entire campus, particularly faculty, in discussions about support, mentoring, gaining tenure and promotion, and being attentive to diversity, equity, inclusion.
+In my about four years in the position, I focused on the Center’s major mission of fostering the success of faculty, particularly women and underrepresented minorities.
+I built alliances across units and engaged the entire campus, particularly faculty, in discussions about support, mentoring, gaining tenure and promotion, and being attentive to diversity, equity, inclusion.
 My other strengths include a strong understanding of university procedures and processes as related to faculty, familiarity with the university decision-making structure, and willingness to take the initiative and lead new challenges.

 My administrative leadership experiences span the university, college, and department levels.
-In addition to engaging the 13 Colleges of Purdue’s main campus, I have also involved the Centers in Purdue’s Discovery Park and Purdue’s regional campuses.
+In addition to engaging the 13 Colleges of Purdue’s main campus, I involved the Centers in Purdue’s Discovery Park and Purdue’s regional campuses.
 In all the administrative positions, I have held, I built strong relationships through trust and mutual respect with various stakeholders.

 My strengths encompass the following main areas (see CV for details):